econpy/torque/README.md

 FLUSH PRIVILEGES;
 ```

-Exit the MySQL shell by typing `quit` we'll move onto creating an (Options File)[https://dev.mysql.com/doc/refman/5.5/en/option-files.html] for this new MySQL user.
+Exit the MySQL shell by typing `quit` and we'll move onto creating an [Options File](https://dev.mysql.com/doc/refman/5.5/en/option-files.html) for this new MySQL user.
 An options file is a MySQL configuration file will allow us to login to the database without typing out the username and password each time, but in a way that is just as secure.

 Create a file in your home directory called `.my.cnf` (e.g. */home/myuser/.my.cnf*) and enter the following text into it, replacing the user/password with the one you made: